Stand by Your Man (EP): Recording

 Following the success of the Motörhead/Girlschool collaboration, St. Valentine's Day Massacre EP, Lemmy kept getting asked to do another collaboration.
 Having seen pictures of O. Williams and knowing of her reputation, alongside Lemmy's penchant for "making records with birds," the band flew to Toronto for a recording session with her group, the Plasmatics.
 Lemmy explained about the session:

 Lemmy believes that if Dick had not been there, they could have worked through the problems, but ended up exchanging a few words and Clarke left the studio.
 Back at the hotel, drummer Phil "Philthy Animal" Taylor told Lemmy "Eddie's left the band".
 Clarke was replaced a week later by Thin Lizzy man, Brian Robertson.
 In the book Overkill: The Untold Story of Motorhead, biographer Joel McIver quotes Taylor saying:

 It is more likely that Clarke left because of mounting tension with Kilmister, who had been unhappy with Clarke's production on the Iron Fist album and fed up with Clarke's continued threats to leave.
 In an interview with Scott Adams that appears on Clarke's official website, the guitarist insists:

 Release

-It was released to little fan fare and sold poorly according to Lemmy.
+It was released to little fanfare and sold poorly according to Lemmy.
 It was reissued in various countries in the eighties; but since then it is only available on the Bronze Records compilation album No Remorse, of 1984, remastered reissue by Sanctuary Records in 2005, as part of the deluxe edition remastered series they did.

 Reception

-One reviewer commented that although "Lemmy has always said that the late Wendy O’Williams was a wonderful person, this doesn’t alter the fact that [Stand By Your Man] is a truly horrible track".
+One reviewer commented that although "Lemmy has always said that the late Wendy O’Williams was a wonderful person, this doesn’t alter the fact that "Stand By Your Man" is a truly horrible track".